somesocks/libstub/README.md

 libstub is a tiny UMD module that uses the global namespace to dynamically link dependencies between JS bundles.

 Why?
-Mostly to help link together JS, independent of how it was built.
+Mostly to help link together JS, independent of how they were built.

 # Usage